psrc/psrc.github.io/_posts/2021-03-11-data-story-collaboration.md

 As the number of home deliveries has appeared to increase dramatically over the past few years, we were interested to see what the travel survey data could tell us.
-The travel survey if they received packages  or were delivered groceries on a given day.
+The travel survey asked if households received packages or were delivered groceries on a given day.
 We found that in 2019, home deliveries were common and increasing.
 One out of three households received a package on an average weekday.

 {% include image.html image=page.images.image6 %}
 The Seattle Times also reported on [the travel survey home deliveries data](https://www.seattletimes.com/business/retail/2-of-puget-sound-households-received-grocery-delivery-last-year-but-that-was-before-coronavirus-changed-shopping/).
+The following chars show the trend in deliveries and that high income households received many more deliveries than low income ones.
 {% include image.html image=page.images.image4 %}
 {% include image.html image=page.images.image5 %}

 ### New mobility
-Pre-COVID, new mobility (also know as ride-hailing and carsharing, among other new technologies) was a hot topic.
+Pre-COVID, [new mobility](https://www.seattle.gov/Documents/Departments/SDOT/NewMobilityProgram/NewMobility_Playbook_9.2017.pdf) (also known as ride-hailing and carsharing) was a hot topic.
 I'm sure it will come back.

 We found that from 2017 to 2019, the share of regional adults who had ever used a ride-hailing service for travel **went up from 24% to 35%**.
 The share of Seattle adults who had used a ride-hailing